Have you ever considered giving up on your business? How do you know when quitting your business is more beneficial than pushing on?

 - Mentor junior staff members.
 If possible, partner them with more experienced team members.

 - Don’t allow problem employees to damage your business, team, or reputation.
-Firing people should be the last resort, but if you have tried everything else, it might be the only good option.
+Firing people should be the last resort, but it might be the only good option if you have tried everything else.

 Is stress ruining your life?